simolus3/drift/docs/docs/faq.md

 ---

-data:
-  title: "Frequently asked questions"
+title: Frequently asked questions
-  weight: 25
-path: faq/
-template: layouts/docs/single

 ---

 ## Using the database
-If you've created a `MyDatabase` class by following the [getting started guide]({{ "setup.md" | pageUrl }}), you still need to somehow obtain an instance of it.
+If you've created a `MyDatabase` class by following the [getting started guide](setup.md), you still need to somehow obtain an instance of it.
 It's recommended to only have one (singleton) instance of your database, so you could store that instance in a global variable: